-Achieving your goals without a plan isn’t just difficult, it’s unlikely—that's where SMART goals come in.
+Achieving your goals without a plan isn’t just difficult, it’s unlikely—that's where setting SMART goals come in.

 According to research from Dominican University, people who write down their objectives accomplish significantly more than those who don’t.